okbreathe/jquery_plugins/okCycle/README.md

 loadOnShow       | false                  | If true, successive images will not be loaded until they become visible inGroupsOf       | 1                      | How manu items should we page through at a time.
-Currently only applicable to the 'scroll' transition autoplay         | false,                 | Whether to start cycling immediately afterSetup       | function(){},          | Called with the slideshow as 'this' immediately after setup is performed beforeMove       | function(transition){} | Called before moving to another slide, with the slideshow as 'this' afterMove        | function(transition){} | Called after moving to another slide, with the slideshow as 'this' hoverBehavior    | function(){}           | During autoplay, we'll generally want to pause the slideshow.
-Default behavior is to pause when hovering
-                                          | over the slideshow element or the ui container (".okCycle-ui") if it exists
+Currently only applicable to the 'scroll' transition autoplay         | false,                 | Whether to start cycling immediately afterSetup       | Function               | Called with the slideshow as 'this' immediately after setup is performed beforeMove       | Function(transition)   | Called before moving to another slide, with the slideshow as 'this' afterMove        | Function(transition)   | Called after moving to another slide, with the slideshow as 'this' hoverBehavior    | Function               | During autoplay, we'll generally want to pause the slideshow.
+Default behavior is to pause when hovering over the slideshow element or the ui container (".okCycle-ui") if it exists

 ## FAQ

 * I want to use native CSS3 transitions rather than animation.

-  I suggest using the (jquery.transit plugin)[https://github.com/rstacruz/jquery.transit].
+  I suggest using the [jquery.transit plugin](https://github.com/rstacruz/jquery.transit).
   In the okCycle.transitions file, replace the calls to animate with transit.

-* I want to control slideshows manuallyo
+* I want to control slideshows manually

   Since okCycle can potentially be bound to multiple DOM elements, you need to pass in the jQuery extended DOM element that you want to control.
 If the element is omitted it will default to the first bound element (which may suffice if one only exists).

       var slideshows = $(".slideshows").okCycle();

       slideshow.next(slideshows.eq(0));

 ## Notes